gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Make it possible to build a position-independent variant of a static library binary
     - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
     - Change dependency resolution to choose the position-indepenent variant of a static library when linking into a shared library

-## Story: Ensure CI builds exercise test coverage for supported tool chains

-The CI builds include coverage for each supported tool chain.
-However, the coverage silently ignores tool chains which are not available on the current machine.
-Instead, the CI builds should asert that every expected tool chain is avilable on the current machine.

-Later stories will add further integration test coverage for particular OS and tool chain combinations.

-- Change `AbstractBinariesIntegrationSpec` to assert that each expected tool chain is installed on the current machine when runnning as part of a CI coverage build.
-- Change `AbstractBinariesIntegrationSpec` to use a single tool chain for each machine as part of a CI commit build.
-For Windows, the test should use a recent version of Visual C++, and for Linux, the test should use GCC.
-- Install Visual C++ 2010 express, Cygwin and MinGW on the Windows CI agents, as required.
-- Install GCC 3 and GCC 4 the linux CI agents, as required.
-- Update the server wiki pages to describe the installation steps required for each machine.

 ## Story: Introduce native functional source sets